 Butterflies and bees hovering over crocodiles, elephants, and turtles are a common sight if you have watched even an hour of a wildlife TV show.
-I’ve always wondered why those annoying insects wouldn’t let go of their relatively huge hosts.
+I’ve always wondered why those annoying insects wouldn’t let go of their relatively large hosts.
 Turns out, drinking tears of these animals, quite unexpectedly, provides some very essential nutrients to many insects.

 What kind of nutrients could drinking tears provide?

 Sodium, amino acids and other macronutrients like proteins are hard to find in nature.
 Moreover, butterflies and bees mostly consume nectar, which does not have a lot of salt.
-So to get enough salt for egg production and for their metabolism, these insects are constantly on the look out for different sources.
+So to get enough salt for egg production and their metabolism, these insects are constantly on the look out for different sources.

-According to Carlos, who published his findings in the Frontiers in Ecology, these interactions could be an important element for the ecosystem.
+According to Carlos, who published his findings in the Frontiers in Ecology, these interactions could be an important element of the ecosystem.
 “We don’t know how essential these relationships are to the survival of those species.
 It could be that it’s just an occasional, fortuitous, or opportunistic source of salt.
-Or it could be absolutely essential.” he said.
+Or it could be essential.” he said.
 Due to the lack of research in this area, Carlos also called for more studies on the phenomenon.
 “Not a lot has been published on these topics, and all published reports indicate the need for further research…the scientific community has drifted very strongly toward high-tech types of studies [like] genomics,” he said.
 “And natural history itself, which is simple observations of events and phenomena in nature, has [been on the decline].
 I’m all for technology, but it doesn’t replace the observations of phenomena in the field.”

 Can these insects get their salts from some other source?